Inland Empire Regional Intelligence Report

 Passenger traffic at Ontario International Airport is continuing to recover.
 A total of 1.6 million passengers passed through the airport during the first four months of 2022, an 88.7% increase over 2021.
 Airport activity has nearly returned to pre-pandemic levels, with passenger traffic now just -0.8% below 2019 levels.

 RESIDENTIAL REAL ESTATE

-The Inland Empire remains one of the last markets for relatively affordable housing in Southern California.
-At a median price of $440,000, its existing single-family homes are significantly more affordable than those in Los Angeles ($770,000), San Diego ($726,000), and Orange ($895,000) counties.
+Part of the reason the Inland Empire is experiencing more rapid growth is because it is one of the last relatively affordable housing markets in Southern California.
+At a median price of $544,000, the region’s existing single-family homes are significantly more affordable than those in Los Angeles ($895,000), Orange ($1.16 million), and San Diego ($904,000) Counties.

 COMMERCIAL REAL ESTATE

 The increase in demand for e-commerce goods has caused a surge in demand for Warehouse and Distribution space in the Inland Empire.
 The vacancy rate among Warehouse properties fell to 3.2% in the first quarter of 2022, a -6.5 percentage-point decrease from one year earlier.
 This decline in vacancy occurred even as 34.6 million square feet of new space came online, an 8.8% increase in available Warehouse stock.
 In addition, asking rents grew 6.3% to an average annual rate of $6.26 per square-foot.
 Still, Warehouse space in the Inland Empire remains more affordable than Los Angeles ($8.53), Orange ($8.15), and San Diego ($9.94) Counties.